 John Madison Floyd was raised in Sallis, Mississippi, and attended Kosciusko High School and Mississippi State University.
 After graduating in Electrical Engineering, he joined IBM Corporation, spent four years in the U.S. Air Force on a military leave-of-absence, and then returned to IBM, where he worked as a systems engineer, marketing representative, and finance industry specialist.
 He and his wife Carolyn live in Mississippi.

 John began writing for publication in 1994.
-Since then, five of his stories have been named in the "Distinguished Mysteries" list (top 50 mysteries of the year) in Otto Penzler's annual Best American Mystery Stories anthologies, and one of his stories, "Molly's Plan," was selected by guest editor James Patterson for inclusion in The Best American Mystery Stories 2015 (one of the year's top 20 mysteries).
-Here's the Kirkus Review and the Publishers Weekly review.
-Another of his stories, "Gun Work" (from the award-winning anthology Coast to Coast: Private Eyes) was selected for Best American Mystery Stories 2018.
-Three of John's stories have won the Derringer Award; his story "200 Feet" (The Strand Magazine) was nominated for the 2015 Edgar Award; "High Places" appeared in the anthology After Death, which won the 2013 Bram Stoker Award; his story "The Blue Wolf" (Alfred Hitchcock's Mystery Magazine) was a finalist in The World's Best Mystery and Crime Stories 2; and John's work has also been nominated three times for the Pushcart Prize.
-John taught fiction-writing courses in the Continuing Education Department at Millsaps College for seventeen years, and was a regular (weekly) columnist for four years at the Criminal Brief mystery blog.
+Since then, he has published more than a thousand short stories and six hundred poems in more than four hundred different magazines, anthologies, and collections.
+Five of his stories have been chosen for inclusion in annual best-of-the-year mystery anthologies: "Molly's Plan" from Strand Magazine in Best American Mystery Stories 2015 (here's the Kirkus Review and the Publishers Weekly review), "Gun Work" from Coast to Coast: Private Eyes in the 2018 edition, "Rhonda and Clyde" from Black Cat Mystery Magazine in the 2020 edition, "Biloxi Bound" from Strand Magazine in Best Mystery Stories of the Year 2021, and "Last Day at the Jackrabbit" from the Strand for the upcoming Best Mysteries of the Year 2024.
+Also, six more of his stories have been named in that anthology's "Other Distinguished Mysteries/Honorable Mentions" list.
+John has seven Derringer Award nominations (and six wins), one Shamus Award win, one Edgar Award nomination, and three Pushcart Prize nominations.
+One of his stories appeared in Best Crime Stories 2021; one appeared in the anthology After Death, which won the 2013 Bram Stoker Award; and another was a finalist in The World's Best Mystery and Crime Stories 2.
+In 2018 John was the recipient of the Edward D. Hoch Memorial Golden Derringer Award for lifetime achievement, becoming one of only 20 authors to receive that honor.
+John taught fiction-writing courses at night in the Continuing Education Department at Millsaps College for seventeen years, and was a regular (weekly) columnist for four years at the Criminal Brief mystery blog.
 After CB completed its run in 2011 he and several fellow CBers formed SleuthSayers, where he now writes a column every first, third, and fifth Saturday.
-In addition to his hundreds of standalone short stories, John has written and published five different "series" of mystery shorts.
+In addition to his hundreds of standalone short stories, John has written and published seven different "series" of mystery shorts.
 One features bossy retired schoolteacher Angela Potts and her former fifth-grade student Charles "Chunky" Jones, who is now the sheriff of their small southern town.
 Another series stars amateur crimefighter Frances Valentine and her single daughter Lucy, also a local sheriff.
-The Angela/Chunky mysteries have appeared regularly in Woman's World magazine for the past nineteen years, and the Fran and Lucy stories (better known as the "Law and Daughter" series) have been featured primarily in Sherlock Holmes Mystery Magazine, Flash Bang Mysteries, Futures Mysterious Anthology Magazine, and Mysterical-E. The first two stories in a mystery series about Pine County sheriff Ray Douglas, "Trail's End" and "Scavenger Hunt," appeared in the July/Aug 2017 and the Jan/Feb 2018 issues of Alfred Hitchcock Mystery Magazine, and the third and fourth Sheriff Douglas adventures are upcoming at AHMM.
+More than 120 Angela/Chunky mysteries have appeared in Woman's World magazine over the past twenty years, and more than 80 Fran and Lucy stories (better known as the "Law and Daughter" series) have been featured in Mystery Magazine, Sherlock Holmes Mystery Magazine, Futures Mysterious Anthology Magazine, Kings River Life, Mysterical-E, Flash Bang Mysteries, The Texas Gardener, MysteryRat's Maze podcast, Black Cat Weekly, and other publications.
+Seven stories in a mystery series about Pine County sheriff Ray Douglas ("Trail's End," "Scavenger Hunt," "Quarterback Sneak," "Friends and Neighbors," "The Dollhouse," "Going the Distance," and "The POD Squad") have appeared in Alfred Hitchcock's Mystery Magazine and one ("The Daisy Nelson Case") in Down & Out: The Magazine.
 Also, the second story in a series starring Old West private investigator Will Parker was featured in the 2017 anthology Coast to Coast: Private Eyes, and that story was selected for inclusion in the 2018 edition of Best American Mystery Stories.
 John's fifth mystery series features former accountant Katie Rogers and her younger sister Anna, who's a police chief.
-Their first adventure, "Cracking the Code," appeared in the Nov 19, 2018, issue of Woman's World, the second, "Poetic Justice," in the January 7, 2019, issue, and the third, "The Robin Hood Case," is coming up later in January.
-In 2006 John signed on with Dogwood Press, which has now published seven collections of his short stories: Rainbow's End (2006), Midnight (2008), Clockwork (2010), Deception (2013), Fifty Mysteries (2014), Dreamland (2016), and The Barrens (released on Oct.
-30, 2018).
-John's books and stories have been praised by James Patterson, Jan Burke, Douglas Preston, Marcus Sakey, Bill Fitzhugh, Nevada Barr, Steve Hamilton, Carolyn Haines, Bill Crider, Tom Franklin, Jon Breen, O'Neil De Noux, Hank Phillippi Ryan, Doug Allyn, and many others. |
+Their adventures have been published in several issues of Woman's World.
+His sixth series stars private investigator Tom Langford and his seventh features New Orleans shopowner Madame Zoufou (Queen of Voodoo).
+The first of the Tom Langford mysteries appeared in Black Cat Mystery Magazine and won the 2021 Shamus Award, the second was published in Strand Magazine, the third in Black Cat Weekly, and six more have been accepted and are upcoming.
+In 2006 John signed on with Dogwood Press, which has published seven collections of his short stories: Rainbow's End (2006), Midnight (2008), Clockwork (2010), Deception (2013), Fifty Mysteries (2014), Dreamland (2016), and The Barrens (2018).
+His eighth book, a collection of humorous verse called Lighten Up a Little, was released by Dogwood Press in spring 2020 and his ninth, Selected Stories, is scheduled for release by VKN Publishing at a future date.
+In summary, John's work has been published on five continents, printed in Braille, adapted for animation, taught in high schools and colleges, optioned for film production, and translated into Russian.
+His books and stories have been praised by James Patterson, Jan Burke, Douglas Preston, Marcus Sakey, Bill Fitzhugh, Nevada Barr, Steve Hamilton, Carolyn Haines, Bill Crider, Tom Franklin, Jon Breen, O'Neil De Noux, Hank Phillippi Ryan, C. J. Box, Doug Allyn, and many others. |